TrainTravel/scala-workshop/03-higher-order.md

 * What concerns do we have about recursive implementations?
 * How we would rewrite this again to be imperative?
-* Can the compiler do that for us????!
+* Can the compiler just do that for us????!

 Iterative version
 =================

-This is what we would like the compiler to do - the first implementation we tried:
+Maybe this is what we would like the compiler to do - the first implementation we tried:

 ````scala
 def factorial(n: Int): Int = {